-Occupying an antiquated Edwardian Police Station in Deptford, this DIY arts centre is populated by numerous self-made micro-exhibitions.
-Student artists are encouraged to occupy and exhibit their work in The Old Police Station’s prison cells, and the site now features its own recording studio and radio station.
-The co-existence of the old police equipment and busy new resident artists lends itself to the creation of a surreal atmosphere.
+Housed in a former Edwardian Police Station in Deptford, this DIY arts centre uses the disused building to present a variety of micro-exhibitions.
+Artists are encouraged to occupy and exhibit their work in The Old Police Station’s prison cells, and the site now features its own recording studio and radio station.
+The co-existence of the old police equipment and busy new resident artists gives the place a unique charm.

-This newly crowdfunded project will see an old toilet block in Brunswick Park, Camberwell, turned into a small art gallery and publishing hub complete with a cafe.
-The Bower project was conceived by Louisa Bailey and Joyce Cronin, who are working with architects Claire and Kazuya Nakamoto in order to realise the endeavour in time for autumn 2017, offering a new, engaging community space.
+This crowdfunded project saw an old toilet block in Brunswick Park, Camberwell, turned into a small art gallery and publishing hub complete with a café.
+The Bower project was conceived by Louisa Bailey and Joyce Cronin, who worked with architects Claire and Kazuya Nakamoto to create a new, engaging community space.

-This east London wunderkammer is a museum of imaginable curiosities, which doubles up as a a cocktail bar.
-Visitors are invited to sip on an absinthe infusion while enjoying this eclectic collection of shrunken heads, taxidermy, skeletons etching and paintings.
-Unlike most museums and galleries the Viktor Wynd Museum prides itself on a lack of coherence or labelling, instead encouraging patrons to immerse themselves in the experience.
-For more hands-on individuals there are also courses on taxidermy on offer, as well as other talks and events throughout the year.
+This East London museum is a cabinet of curiosities that doubles as a cocktail bar.
+Visitors are invited to sip on an absinthe infusion while enjoying this eclectic collection of shrunken heads, taxidermy, skeletons, etchings and paintings.
+Unlike most museums and galleries, The Viktor Wynd Museum of Curiosities prides itself on a lack of coherence or labelling, instead encouraging patrons to immerse themselves in the experience.
+For more hands-on individuals, there are also courses on taxidermy on offer, as well as other talks and events throughout the year.

 Taking its name from a work by Marcel Duchamp, this commercial gallery can be found on Caledonian Road, away from the traditional museum and gallery hotspots.
 Large Glass, with its diverse exhibition programme and dynamic events calendar, is a must-visit for any curious art lover.